Login | Contact Us |

 Moab Information Center

-Location: Corner of Main and Center St., Moab, Utah
+Location: Corner of Main & Center in Moab, Utah

-Hours: The MIC is open daily, except Thanksgiving and Christmas.
+Hours: The MIC is open daily except for Thanksgiving and Christmas.

 MIC Lecture Series